Spring Farro Salad with Feta, Lemon and Mint

 How to make this recipe

-Look no further than this farro salad recipe for your next spring side dish or lunch.
+Look no further than this vegetarian farro salad recipe for your next spring side dish or lunch.
 It’s flavorful and bright, and the best way to celebrate all the gorgeous market produce!

 - Add the farro to the pot of simmering water for about 20 minutes or until done.
 Drain well in a colander then place in a large bowl.